What is .2020?

 More examples or ransomware are KENS@TUTA.IO, .google and Opqz.
-Typically, software of this type is designed to block access to data and provide victims with some ransom note (or notes).
-Two main and most common differences are price of a decryption tool and/or key and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to lock/encrypt files.
+Typically, software of this type is designed to block access to data and provide victims with ransom messages.
+Common differences are cost of a decryption tool/key and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to lock/encrypt files.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.2020|

-|Ransom Demanding Message||Pop-up window, FILES ENCRYPTED.txt|
+|Ransom Demand Message||Pop-up window, FILES ENCRYPTED.txt|

 |Cyber Criminal Contactfirstname.lastname@example.org|